 Yesterday there was a fire in Samos.
-Three airplanes and a helicopter dumped sea water and managed to keep it under control by nightfall.
-Today the fire-fighting planes are scooping sea water here in Mycale and close to Thetis and dump it over the burned area, on the north side of the island, to prevent any more flareups.
+Three airplanes and a helicopter dumped sea water and managed by nightfall to keep it under control.
+Today the fire-fighting planes were scooping sea water here in Mycale and close to Thetis and dumped it over the burned area, on the north side of the island, to prevent any more flareups.

 I relaxed under the tent and did a lot of swimming and snorkeling.
 I scraped the underside of the boat from the accumulated growth.

 For dinner I pan fried two chicken-meat patties (μπιφτεκάκια).
 They were very tasty along with 2009 Kalami wine.

 Afterwords I managed to speak with Alice on Skype.

 The night was very windy but Thetis was secure and I slept well.
 In the morning the wind was less strong, just 10-18 knots.
 I worked on the computer and started reading Alexander Kent’s Passage to Mutiny, the 7th volume of the Bolitho series, on the Kindle.

 Later I put up the tent and removed some rust stains from the deck.
 I kept on reading, listening to music, and frequent swimming.
 It was a lazy sort of day.

 The forecasts called for NW winds of force 4-5 for tomorrow but today was still gusty with peaks up to 26 knots.
 Also the day was hot with temperature reaching 34°C (93°F) inside the cabin despite the extra shade from the tent.